 - Supports environment tags for multiple testing environments deployed to the same cloud.

-- Integrates light-oauth2 to retrieve the access token and renew the token before expiration.
+- Integrates light-oauth2, oauth-kafka and third-party OAuth 2.0 providers to retrieve the access token and renew the token before expiration.

 - Built-in load balancer and cluster support